Has a Death Occurred? We Are Available 24/7 (360) 523-2489

 She leaves behind two sisters, Letha and Karen of Missouri and Westport, Washington.
 Her youngest sister, Kay, passed away on May 19, 2009.
 She also is survived by children Brad, Rusty (and wife, Missiel), Dondi, Wade (and fiancée, Andee), Wendi Stedham, Robert Morrison (one of Larry’s nephews whom she treated like he was one of her sons); ten grandchildren, Jakob, Joshua, Cassandra, Ryan, Tyler, Taylor, MyKalla, Novalee, Emersyn, and Vincenzo; and three great grandchildren, Jaxon, Jayden, and Machelira.

-A potluck style Celebration of Life will be held Saturday, May 11, 2019, 1:00 p.m. at the Centralia Moose Lodge, 1400 Grand Ave., Centralia, WA 98531.To send flowers to the family of Audrey Lucille Smith, please visit Tribute Store
+A potluck style Celebration of Life will be held Saturday, May 11, 2019, 1:00 p.m. at the Centralia Moose Lodge, 1400 Grand Ave., Centralia, WA 98531.To send flowers to the family or plant a tree in memory of Audrey Lucille Smith, please visit Tribute Store